Hannah Johnston Bailey: Career

 From 1891 to 1899, she was president of the Maine Woman Suffrage Association, and from 1895 to 1899 she served as treasurer of the National Council of Women.
 She was also a member of the National American Women's Suffrage Association (NAWSA).
 In 1915 she joined the Woman's Peace Party, and was a member of the Women's International League for Peace and Freedom at the end of her life.

 Her many other reform interests included the influence of militarism on children, reform of women's prisons, the abolition of capital punishment, and women's missionary work.
 Bailey also served as an officer of the Universal Peace Union.

+Her work for women's suffrage spanned more than four decades.
+She was a member of the Maine Women Suffrage Association (MWSA) along with Lillian M.N.
+Stevens of Portland, an organization founded in 1873 by John Neal, a Portland lawyer (see "Women's suffrage in Maine).
+By the late 1880s it had become somewhat moribund, and Hannah and her colleagues believed that an organization devoted to the cause of Women's suffrage should necessarily be run by women.
+Hannah ran for president of the organization in 1891 and served in this role until 1897.
+In 1896 she gave an annual address to the organization summarized here by Edward Schriver for the July 1980 issue of "Maine Life" titled "Hannah Bailey Fought For Women's Vote":

+"The opening words of her speech were cutting: "Beloved comrades in the battle for victory..."
+This kindly appearing Quaker woman showed the fire in her soul as she continued her address to her fellow fighters, all seventy of them, "...the government founded on the (Maine) constitution of 1820 still remains intact and only 'every adult male citizen not a pauper or criminal, who has resided in the state three months, is entitled to vote at elections.' " Every time a bill with the petitions had been received by the Maine Legislature's Judiciary Committee and a hearing had been granted representatives of the "suppliants", these people in government had been kind and courteous to listen.
+But they have failed to give us the vote!